-- In the miniOrange SAML SP SSO plugin, navigate to Service Provider Metadata tab.
-Here, you can find the SP metadata such as SP Entity ID and ACS (AssertionConsumerService) URL which are required to configure the Identity Provider.
+In the miniOrange SAML SP SSO module, navigate to Service Provider Metadata tab.
+Here, you can find the SP metadata such as SP Entity ID/Issuer and SP ACS (AssertionConsumerService) URL which are required to configure the Identity Provider (PingFederate).

 I. In the Identity Mapping tab select STANDARD and click Next.

 II.
 Select a Subject Name Format for the SAML_SUBJECT on the Attribute Contract tab and click Next.

 III.
 Click Map New Adapter Instance on the Authentication Source Mapping.

 IV.
 Select an Adapter Instance and click Next.
 The adapter must include the user’s email address.